sportstalk247/sdk-multiplatform/docs/source/usage/comment_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let commentReply = try await asyncFunction(
+                let commentReply = try await commentClient.replyToComment(
-                    for: commentClient.replyToCommentAsync(
                     conversationid: "test-conversation-id123",
                     replyto: "test-comment-id123", // ID of the comment you are about to reply to
                     request: CreateCommentRequest(
                         userid: "test-user-id123", // ID of the User who is attempting to create the comment
                         displayname: "HelloUser1", // [OPTIONAL] Override display name of the User who is attempting to create the comment
                         body: "Hello, this is my comment!",
                         customtype: nil,    // [OPTIONAL]
                         customfield1: nil,    // [OPTIONAL]
                         customfield2: nil,    // [OPTIONAL]
                         custompayload: "{ num: 0 }"    // [OPTIONAL]
-                        )
                     )
                 )
                 // Resolve `commentReply` from HERE onwards(ex. update UI displaying the response data)...